 September 2018, one of the bastards hiked the Grande Randonnée 20 in Corsica.
 Or, as the French say, la GR-vingt.
 The GR20 is considered Europe’s toughest long-distance trail.
 And one of the most dangerous, as it turned out.
 The bastard wanted to experience the similarities of hiking trails that cover territories of Europe’s autochthonous minorities.Continue reading “Support for the Corsican Cause in Jeopardy — Hiking the GR20”

-“My God, the Germans Bought All the Bread!”
-Cried Moira
+“My God, the Germans Bought All the Bread!” — Hiking the Cape Wrath Trail

 The Women of Anjum, Who Make Hard Men Humble